fm4scienceanonymous/source-aware-eo/README.md

 ## Reproducibility

 - Random seeds are fixed where applicable.
-- All reported results are generated using this pipeline.
+- The results in the submission were produced using this codebase and the described pipeline.
 - Logistic regression is used as an interpretable baseline.

 ---